 The kingsroad is the main overland route in the Seven Kingdoms and extends for almost two thousand miles.
-From the northernmost end at Castle Black, at the Wall, it runs south to Winterfell and then on through Moat Cailin and the only causeway through the Neck to the Ruby Ford to the capital at King's Landing and continues on through the Stormlands to Storm's End.
+From the northernmost end at Castle Black, at the Wall, it runs south to Winterfell and then on through Moat Cailin and the only causeway through the Neck to the capital at King's Landing and continues on through the Stormlands to Storm's End.
 It is not as impressive as the great Valyrian roads of the past, but overall it increases mobility and speeds of travel.

 The kingsroad was built during the reign of King Jaehaerys the Conciliator about two hundred years ago.
 Its quality varies from place to place.
 Its main section is between King's Landing and the Neck and sustains numerous inns and villages along its length.
 Just north of King's Landing, the grand road is initially little more than two narrow dirt tracks, winding back and forth on itself.
 To pass through the Neck it becomes a causeway.
 North of the Neck and south of King's Landing the road winds down.
 Inns exist, but they are farther apart and much less able to accommodate large parties.